sdh07/X-Creation-Prompts/Meta Prompt.md

   - **ISME**: Synthesizes domain-specific insights.
   - **AC**: Confirms whether sufficient context has been gathered.

+**Command Integration**:
+/check_in "Topic or Roadblock: Synthesizing Context for the Task"

 🧠 *AC Checkpoint*:
 - *AC*: "Do we have enough context to proceed?"
 - **Command to Transition**: `/proceed_step5`

+---

 ### Step 5: Iterative Development
 **Trigger**: Sufficient context is confirmed in Step 4.